shift-org/shift-docs/docs/CalVue.md

 * bikefun: resources page with links to external sites
 * bikefun: cal reminders

-* review html tags ( article, section, etc. ) what's a good setup? (especially for date dividers and the like )
 * hand it around for beta testing?
-* review josh's url / query parameter ideas, and see if they can be used here.
 * add API_VERSION to data queries
-* TBD: where should the 'shift' logo link to?

 Benefits:
 ----